-Joint Assistant Professor, Romance Languages and Literatures & Film, Television, and Theatre
+Joint Associate Professor, Romance Languages and Literatures & Film, Television, and Theatre

 A French and American scholar and filmmaker, Olivier Morel is the director of several feature-length nonfiction films (documentaries) and is the author of essays including one graphic novel with the artist and writer Maël.
 His academic work, as well as his films, highlight the importance of creation and the arts (music, literature, cinema, photography…) in the perception of historical events.
 He is a joint assistant professor at the department of Film, Television and Theatre, and the Department of Romance Languages and Literatures.